rgildiaz/Word-Music/README.md

 1. Download this repository.
 2. Make sure alg_out is in the same directory as sc.scd.
 3. Run the block in sc.scd.

-#### In the Future:
-- sc2.scd and sc3.scd (different sounds on same set of words)
-- demonstrations
-- cleaner/more readable code